ALIMCOSOFT-SMC-PVT-LTD/flexy-flag/CONTRIBUTING.md

-# Contributing to Flexi-Flags
+# Contributing to flexy-flag

-Thank you for your interest in contributing to Flexi-Flags!
+Thank you for your interest in contributing to flexy-flag!
 This document provides guidelines and information for contributors.

 ## 📋 Table of Contents